- Executive summary

 Enhanced Mobile Broadband (eMBB)

-eMBB is an evolution of existing wireless broad-band access services, but with higher quality and bandwidth requirements.
+eMBB is an evolution of existing wireless broadband access services, with an emphasis on greater speed for consumer needs.

-Key network requirements: data transmission speed as high as 20 Gbit/s, with latency less than 7 ms.
+Key network requirements: data transmission speed up to 20 Gbps and latency less than 7 ms.

 - High-speed Internet access